 Karnataka Panchayat Raj

-Karnataka has been divided into 20 police districts, 77 sub-divisions and 178 circles.
-There are 5 Police Commissioners at Bangalore, Mysore, Mangalore, Belgaum and Hubli-Dharwar cities.
-Karnataka has 696 police stations and 317 police outposts.
+Karnataka state is divided into 20 police districts which have 77 sub-divisions which include 178 circles.
+Around 5 Police Commissioners at Bangalore, Belgaum, Mangalore, Mysore and Hubli-Dharwar cities.
+Karnataka has a total of 696 police stations with 317 police outposts.

 To maintain law and order in the state there are: